ice09/ice09.github.com/_posts/2014-09-01-email-notification-on-ripple-payment-nodejs.md

 # Using Node.js, [Mailgun](http://www.mailgun.com) and [Ripple](http://www.ripple.com) for Ripple Payment Mail Notification

-We will write two [Node.js](http://nodejs.org) modules which scan the Ripple Ledger for all transactions, look for a specified account and write a mail with the 2nd (mail) modules, which utilizes [Mailgun(-js)](http://www.mailgun.com)
+We will write a [Node.js](http://nodejs.org) module which scan the Ripple Ledger for all transactions, look for a specified account and write a mail with [Mailgun(-js)](http://www.mailgun.com)

 # Prerequisites